atakankalkar/PARS_Design_Space_Exploration_xohw20_170/Project_directory/project_Directory_readme.md

 ## *In other phases; (Phase 2,3,4,5)*

-### script.tcl - script file for synthesize and export RTL
+ *script.tcl* - script file for synthesize and export RTL

-### vivado_prj.tcl - script file for generating vivado project with our block design
+ *vivado_prj.tcl* - script file for generating vivado project with our block design

-### hdl - contains system_wrapper.vhd file for helping the tcl file to generating vivado project with block design
+ *hdl* - contains system_wrapper.vhd file for helping the tcl file to generating vivado project with block design

-### HLS_ip -  This file helps tcl file to create block design with our accelerator.
+ *HLS_ip* -  This file helps tcl file to create block design with our accelerator.
 Also, Includes necessary files for adding repository to IP Catalog (ip file, vhdl and verilog files)

-### HLS_source - includes HLS source files which are used for producing our accelerator in script.tcl
+ *HLS_source* - includes HLS source files which are used for producing our accelerator in script.tcl

-### hw- includes bitstream file ( .bit file for programming fpga)
-### sdk_project - includes necessary sdk project file and bsp file .
+ *sdk_project* - includes necessary sdk project file and bsp file .
 Also it includes necessary header and .c files to build a project in Vivado SDK